tildebyte/ChucK-plugin-for-ST3/README.md

 #### Context Menu additions

-If you have a line like `Machine.add(me.dir() + "/kicks/ck")`, and want to see that file, simply place the key caret on that line and right-click to get the context menu.
-The context menu will have the option to "Open file under cursor..",  this will parse the line and try to open the file in the current sublime text view.
+- _*Open file under cursor*_: If you have a line like `Machine.add(me.dir() + "/kicks.ck")`, and want to see that file, simply place the key caret on that line and right-click to get the context menu.
+Choose "Open file under cursor..",  to  open the file in the current sublime text view.
+If you have a soundfile referenced with `me.dir() + "/sound.wav"`  Sublime will attempt to open the `.wav` in your configured sound editor.
+- _*Archive project*_: will archive the current folder and subfolders as an uncompressed zip, it will automatically add a time postfix to the filename.

 ## TODO